bids-standard/bids-website/docs/blog/posts/2021-02-25-steering-group-minutes.md

 ## Executive Summary

 The Steering Group met to discuss the latest updates on the [PET extension](https://github.com/bids-standard/bids-specification/pull/633).
 The extension is getting closer to completion.
 We spent the majority of the meeting with the [BEP031: Microscopy](https://docs.google.com/document/d/1Nlu6QVQrbOQtdtcRarsONbX5SrOubXWBvkV37LRRqrc/edit) leads.
 They introduced the motivation and scale of the effort.
 There appears to be adjacent ongoing initiatives that could be good to be aligned with.
-It could be beneficial to introduce a species metadata entity to tease apart the incorporation of the methodology from the species.The BEP031 leads will meet with the [Maintainers Group](https://github.com/bids-standard/bids-specification/blob/master/DECISION-MAKING.md#maintainers-group) to further discuss their lingering questions.
+It could be beneficial to introduce a species metadata entity to tease apart the incorporation of the methodology from the species.
+The BEP031 leads will meet with the [Maintainers Group](https://github.com/bids-standard/bids-specification/blob/master/DECISION-MAKING.md#maintainers-group) to further discuss their lingering questions.

 ## Action Items